buidai123/kaggle-vscode-automation/README.md

 ## How to Use

 **Quick setup**

-use run those commands in your Kaggle notebook and everything is settled
+Run those commands in your Kaggle notebook and everything will be settled
 ```python
 !git clone https://github.com/buidai123/kaggle-vscode-automation.git /kaggle/working/vscode-kaggle-setup
 !ls /kaggle/working/vscode-kaggle-setup